-Ph.D. students must have to included THREE articles in their dissertation of which atleast two should be accepted/published research articles (as per ICAR guidelines) in NASS journals / Seminar / Symposium / Workshop from their study as per the approved Synopses of Research, whereas atleast ONE submitted article will fulfill requirements for master's students.
-The postgraduate student can publish their research article (s) based upon their theses/dissertation before submission.
+Ph.D. students must have to included Two articles in their dissertation of which atleast one should be accepted/published research articles (as per ICAR guidelines) in NASS journals / Seminar / Symposium / Workshop from their study as per the approved Synopses of Research, whereas atleast one submitted article will fulfill requirements for master's students.
+The postgraduate student can publish their research article (s) based upon their theses/dissertation before submission in NASS journals / Seminar / Symposium / Workshop.